 - c.
-Attach the blade clamp plate so it fits over the six studs in the thick sections of the blade root pads.
-Only one blade orientation will allow this placement, as shown in Figure 10.
-Secure the clamp plate on the blade roots using six Spiralock nuts, torqued to 150 ft-lb.
-(Washers are not required). - 20.
-Attach the spinner to the powerhead as shown in Figure 10, making sure that all hardware is ordered and positioned properly.
+Attach the secondary (inner) blade clamp plate so it fits over the six studs in the thin sections of the blade root pads.
+Only one blade clamp orientation will allow this placement, as shown in Figure 12.
+Apply blue thread lock on 5-6 bolt threads near the clamp plate on all six bolts then secure the clamp plate on the blade roots using six Spiralock nuts, torqued to 150 ft-lb (210 N-m). - d.
+Remove the nuts on the thick sections of the blade roots and attach the main (outer) blade clamp plate so it fits over the six studs in the thick section of the root pads.
+Only one blade clamp orientation will allow this placement, as shown in Figure 12.
+Apply blue thread lock on 5-6 bolt threads near the plate on all six bolts then secure the clamp plate on the blade roots using six Spiralock nuts, torqued to 150 ft-lb (210 N-m). - 5.
+Attach the spinner to the powerhead as shown in Figure 11, making sure that all hardware is ordered and positioned properly.
 The recommended procedure is as follows: - a.
-Pre-assemble a stainless washer, rubber washer and bronze spacer in proper configuration (shown in Figure 10), fastened together with a small amount of silicone caulk.
-Be sure the bronze spacer is inside the rubber washer and against the stainless washer.
+Pre-assemble a stainless washer, silicon washer and spacer in proper configuration (shown in Figure 11), fastened together with a small amount of silicone caulk.
+Be sure the spacer is inside the silicon washer and against the stainless washer.
 Be sure the inner diameters of the stainless washer and spacer are properly aligned.
 Do this ahead of time for three separate assemblies, and use these assemblies when you are ready to attach the spinner. - b.
 Use a dab of silicone caulk to position a spacer assembly in place on each of the three attachment studs.
-The stainless washer is glued to the blade nut, and the bronze spacer is directed outward along the blade stud.
+The stainless washer is glued to the blade nut, and the spacer is directed outward along the blade stud.

-- c.
-Set the spinner in position on the studs, carefully positioning the spinner attachment holes over the bronze spacers.
-Add the outer rubber washer, surrounding the spacer, and stainless washer resting against the spacer, and then snug the stack with the upper blade nut.
-Make sure the spacer rests against the upper stainless washer, not against the rubber washer. - d.
+- d.
 Repeat steps (b.) and (c.) for the other spinner attachment studs.
-Be sure that all three bronze spacers are properly positioned within the rubber washers, resting against the stainless washers above and below. - e.
-Tighten the three spinner attachment nuts to 50 ft-lb.

-NOTE: Do not be alarmed by a bit of cracking noise when the spinner attachment nuts are tightened.
+Be sure that all three spacers are properly positioned within the silicon washers, resting against the stainless washers above and below. - e.
+Tighten the three spinner attachment nuts to 50 ft-lb. - NOTE: Do not be alarmed by a bit of cracking noise when the spinner attachment nuts are tightened.
 This is caused by flattening and deformation of the spinner material, and is to be expected.
 Torque the nuts to the full 50 ft-lb value.
-If you have properly positioned the spacers inside the rubber washers you will not harm the spinner.

-21. Prepare the EXCEL wind turbine for tower raising by winching in the furling cable until it is just snug.
+If you have properly positioned the spacers inside the silicon washers you will not harm the spinner. - 6.
+Prepare the EXCEL wind turbine for tower raising by winching in the furling cable until it is just snug.
 DO NOT OVER-TIGHTEN THE FURLING CABLE.